pmrv/CoPanzers/README.md

 * Line 15:

     This is line has to important points:
-    1. the second parameter `view` is an iterator over *all* entities in the game (including the your tank) represented by similar interfaces as your tank or your weapon, but in a read-only fashion (again, full docs later)
+    1. the attribute `turret.visible` is an iterator over *all* entities in the game (including the your tank) represented by similar interfaces as your tank or your weapon, but in a read-only fashion (again, full docs later)
     2. the interfaces act like dictionary storing some meta data about the entity in question, e.g. the "Class" key lets you distinguish between barriers, tanks, turret or bullets; if an entity is not tagged with a certain key it will raise a `KeyError` just like an ordinary dictionary

+* Line 8:

+    Every interface we talked about so far also has a attribute `.destroyed` which is exactly what it says on the tin.
+If an entity is destroyed all attempts to access attributes on its interface will result in `AttributeError`.

 The rest of the loop is pretty similiar to the first demo, so this will have to be enough for now.